dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 levels (Table 4)(IBWC, 2021).
 The *MandatoryConservation* sheet shows the Mexico and Lower Basin conservation schedules.

+**
+**

 **Table 4.
 Mexico Mandatory Conservation under Minutes 319 and 323**

 ![](media/b0fe2d1f33974bd4dd7bbe699d52fd44.png)

-#

 # Split combined natural inflow among parties

-Split the combined natural inflow – natural inflow to Lake Powell, plus intervening Grand Canyon inflow, plus Mead to Imperial Dam intervening inflow, minus Havasu / Parker evaporation and ET – among accounts.
+Split the combined natural inflow – natural inflow to Lake Powell, plus intervening Grand Canyon inflow, plus Mead to Imperial Dam intervening inflow, minus Havasu / Parker evaporation and ET (see Sections 2A-C) – among accounts.
 This split is a joint party (political) decision.
 There are lots of ways to split.
 Table 5 shows one way to split that draws on existing operations.
+In these operations, first assign volumes to the Shared, reserve, Delta, and Mexico accounts.
+Next, assign a volume to First Nations from the Lake Powell natural flow and other sources in proportion to First Nations’ use above and below Glen Canyon Dam.
+Then assign the next 6.55 maf of Lake Powell Inflow to the Lower Basin (reduced from 7.5 maf because First Nations already assigned 0.95 maf for uses below Glen Canyon Dam.
+And last, assign any remaining Lake Powell natural flow to the Upper Basin.
+These volumes draw from the sources in different amounts (Table 6).
+I expect it easier to assign each year’s inflow than negotiate ever larger mandatory conservation targets.

 **Table 5.
 Assign inflow to parties**